Alreix/holbertonschool-shell/permissions/README.md

 #5 touch [file] : create an empty files.

-#6 chmod +x [file] : adds execute permission to the owner of the file.
+#6 chmod u+x [file] : adds execute permission to the owner of the file.

 #7